Freshman International Application Process

 - If you feel that you have demonstrated English proficiency in a way not mentioned above, please contact us at firstname.lastname@example.org, to discuss meeting our requirements.

-4. Submit one letter of recommendation from high school teacher or counselor.
+4. Submit one letter of recommendation from teacher or school counselor.

 - Must be sent directly from author